Property Capital Allowances

 (c) If not, why not?

-- If the Seller does not pool the fixtures, no capital allowances can be claimed by the Purchaser or any future owners of the property in respect of those items.
-They will be lost entirely.
+- If the Seller could, but does not pool the fixtures, no capital allowances can be claimed by the Purchaser or any future owners of the property in respect of those items that could have been pooled by the seller.
+They will be lost forever.

 32.4 If you bought the Property and cannot pool any expenditure on plant and machinery fixtures: